Location: Scottish National Portrait Gallery (Level 1)

 Book a visit: [email protected]

-Our Research Facilities are currently open to limited numbers, by appointment, in order to protect the health of our staff and visitors.
+Our Research Facilities are currently open to limited numbers, by appointment.
+Please do get in touch directly with any enquiries or requests to visit.

 The library collection covers Scottish history, art history, biography, photography and costume.
-We also hold auction catalogues and journals dating from the 19th century to the present day.
+We also hold auction catalogues and journals dating from the nineteenth century to the present day.

-Our Special Collections comprise rare material dating from the 16th century onwards, as well as two photographic collections: The Eve Arnold Library and the Riddell Collection.
+Our Special Collections comprise rare material dating from the sixteenth century onwards, as well as two photographic collections: The Eve Arnold Library and the Riddell Collection.

 With its emphasis on Scottish sitters and artists, the archive is a unique resource for those studying Scottish history, portraiture and iconography.